Search

 Contents

 The YOLOv7 algorithm is making big waves in the computer vision and machine learning communities.
-In this article, we will provide the basics of how YOLOv7 works and what makes it the best object detector algorithm available today.
+We will discuss how YOLOv7 works and what makes it one of the most valuable algorithms.

 The YOLO version 7 algorithm surpasses previous object detection models and YOLO versions in both speed and accuracy.
 It requires several times cheaper hardware than other neural networks and can be trained much faster on small datasets without any pre-trained weights.